 The Bottom Line

-The greatest emo songs span the genre’s whole arc: mainstream anthems, confessional ballads, and underground blueprints.
-Build a playlist from this list and you have a perfect tour of the scene.
-Then keep going with our roundup of the essential emo bands and the story of 2000s emo’s revival.
+The greatest emo songs cover the genre’s whole range, from mainstream anthems to confessional ballads to the underground tracks that built the scene’s foundation in the first place.
+Work through this list and you’ve basically got a guided tour of two decades of emo.
+From here, keep going with our roundup of the essential emo bands and the story of 2000s emo’s revival.